Omnia-Abdelrahman/scRNAseq-HNSCCMapping/README.md

 ```
 Puram SV, Tirosh I, Parikh AS, et al. Single-Cell Transcriptomic Analysis of Primary and Metastatic Tumor Ecosystems in Head and Neck Cancer.
 Cell.
 2017.
 ```

----

-## Let’s Build Together

-If you’re into science, coding, or bioinformatics—and especially if you're learning, you’re welcome here.

-Questions?
-Ideas?
-Feedback?
-Always appreciated.